raj-rathod/raj/README.md

 step 4:- open phpmyadmin using this link http://localhost/phpmyadmin/ and create a database with name (fts) name should be same otherwise it so error

-step 5:- inside the project folder a  sql folder has fts.sql is import in phpmyadmin inside fts database
+step 5:- inside the project folder a fts.sql is import in phpmyadmin inside fts database

 step 6:- check your project http://localhost/Web@/